TrustInSoft/demo-jenkins/README.md

       ```
    3. Add step **Execute shell** (3)
       ```
-      # This step is to be run only if you want a MISRA report
+      # This step is to be run only if you want a MISRA compliance report
       # The parameter passed to tis-misra is the root directory of the source code ("lib" in te current sample project)
       /home/tis/${TIS_VERSION}/bin/tis-setenv.sh
       source ~/.tis.conf